 The attribute dataOffsetVector is intended for use with higher-dimension grids or in cases where the data point location is not at one of the corners or the centre of the cell.
 The values in this array indicate the relative offset along each axis of the data point from the grid point whose grid coordinates are closest to those of the grid origin.
 In a two-dimensional grid, this will be the point with smallest X and Y grid coordinates.
 Again, it should be noted that the direction of the axes and the location of the grid origin determines which corner is the cell origin.
 Each offset is relative to the dimension of the cell along the corresponding axis.
 The order of values in dataOffsetVector must correspond to the order of axes in the axisNames array (Table 10c-9).

+Feature Attribute Table

+This element is an optional record with the name "featureAttributeTable".
+The element is only used in the feature container group if the dataCodingFormat = 9 (Feature oriented Regular Grid).
+In all other cases, the element must not be used.
+The "featureAttributeTable" element can only ever be used in conjunction with the “values”-record of the "data values group(s)".

+The "featureAttributeTable" element corresponds to the HDF5 data type of a CompoundDataset as a 1D array.
+It always consists of a fixed column with the name "id" and any number of additional columns.

+Column id

+The "id" column always contains one-to-one values of the unsigned integer data type.
+The values are always greater than zero (>0), since the value zero (0) is specified as a nodata value.
+The values do not have to correspond to any particular order.
+They can be chosen randomly.
+This allows using the identification value of an external data source, e.g. a database.
+The column "id" always contains a value from the "values-record" of the "data values group(s)" of the "feature instance group(s)".The value serves as a link between the raster geometry of a feature and its descriptive data in the "featureAttributeTable".
+The one-to-one values of the "id" column may occur redundantly in the pixels in the raster image, but must always describe exactly one feature geometry.
+The effect of the redundancy in the raster image can be significantly reduced by compression within the HFD5 dataset.

+Additional columns

+The number of additional columns depends on the information to be transported.
+The number must always be greater than zero (>0).
+Table 10c-8 defines that the name of the "feature container group" must always correspond to the CamelCase name of an object of the type "Feature Type" of the Data Dictionary register.
+The names of the other columns are based on the attributes of the selected feature type of the data dictionary register.
+Due to the mapping form of the attributes in the HDF5 format, only simple data types (see clause 10c-7) can be used.
+For the mapping of complex data types, a corresponding notation by means of a dot is necessary.
+The respective levels of the complex data type are separated by a dot up to the simple data type, e.g. "surveyDateRange.dateEnd" & "surveyDateRange.dateStart".

 Feature instance group

 The feature instance groups are contained within the feature container groups.
 The structure of a feature instance group is defined in Table 10c-11.
 The attributes that are specific to each feature instance are defined in the Table following (Table 10c-12) and consist of information that may vary for different instances in the same dataset, such as extent, location, time, and grid size.